cryostatio/cryostat-operator/docs/config.md

     CREDENTIALS=cryostats.operator.cryostat.io
 ```

-If custom mapping is specified, the user is also required to create a ClusterRole that defines access rules for mapped Kubernetes resources.
+If custom mapping is specified, a ClusterRole must be defined and should contain permissions for all Kubernetes objects listed in custom permission mapping.
+More details: https://docs.openshift.com/container-platform/4.11/authentication/tokens-scoping.html#scoping-tokens-role-scope_configuring-internal-oauth

 The property `.spec.authProperties` can then be set to configure Cryostat to use this mapping instead of the default ones.
 ```yaml